vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 ## Traversal under your control

-By design none of the default apply(..) methods provide by vsg::Visitor and vsg::ConstViisotr provide traversal support, the decision on which objects to traverse and how to traverse them is left to visitor subclasses.
+By design none of the default apply(..) methods provide by vsg::Visitor and vsg::ConstVisitor provide traversal support, the decision on which objects to traverse and how to traverse them is left to visitor subclasses.
 The vsg::Object::traverse(..) method can be used by Visitor subclasses to handle traversal of an objects children when this is required, or Visitor subclasses can implement their own traversal of an objects children.

 One of the advantages of giving responsibility to the visitor implementation is you can do operations before and after traversing a subgraph, for instance we use this to increment/decrment a indent as we traverse a graph, follows is snippet from the PrintVisitor example that we'll expand upon later in this section.